History of Natchez, Mississippi: Civil Rights Era

-In August 1967, Metcalf submitted a petition in favor of school integration to the school board.
+In August 1967, Metcalf submitted a petition to the school board in support of school desegregation.
 (The Supreme Court had ruled segregated public schools as unconstitutional in 1954.)
-He asked the board not to publish the names of signatories to the petition, but they released the list.
-Little more than a week later, Metcalf was seriously injured in a car bombing.
+He asked the board not to publish the names of the petition's signatories, but the board nevertheless released them publicly, exposing the signatories to retaliation.
+Little more than a week later, Metcalf was severely injured in a car bombing widely understood as retaliation for his civil rights activism.
 It was never solved.

-In response to these attacks, the Natchez Deacons for Defense stepped up their visible presence.
-All the men were already members of the NAACP and well known to each other.
+In response to these attacks, the Natchez Deacons for Defense increased their public security patrols and protective activities.
+Many members were also active in the NAACP and were well known to one another.
 They maintained secrecy about the group, evading investigation by the Mississippi Sovereignty Commission and others.
-This group was important in the community; its members and numbers were kept secret, but they created a defense and warning against violent attacks of blacks.
-In addition to protecting activists, the Deacons helped enforce initiatives of the civil rights movement, such as a commercial boycott of white-owned stores in a successful effort to win concessions in integration from retailers and the city.
-Chapters of the Deacons were organized in other Mississippi areas.
+This group was important in the community; its members and numbers were kept secret, but they created a visible deterrent against white supremacist violence targeting Black residents.
+In addition to protecting activists, the Deacons helped enforce civil rights initiatives, such as economic boycotts targeting segregated white-owned businesses, in a successful effort to pressure Natchez businesses and officials to desegregate public accommodations and hiring practices.
+Deacons' chapters were organized in other areas of Mississippi.

 In 1966, the House Un-American Activities Committee published the names of Natchez residents who were current or former members of the Klan, including more than 70 employees at the International Paper plant in the city, as well as members of the Natchez police and the Adams County Sheriff's departments.
-HUAC found that at least four white supremacist terrorist groups were operating in Natchez during the 1960s, including the Mississippi White Caps.
-The MWC distributed flyers anonymously around the city, threatening "crooks and mongrelizers."
-The Americans for the Preservation of the White Race was founded in May 1963 by nine residents of Natchez.
+HUAC reported that at least four white supremacist terrorist organizations were operating in Natchez during the 1960s, including the Mississippi White Caps ("MWC").
+The MWC distributed flyers anonymously around the city, threatening supporters of racial integration as "crooks and mongrelizers".
+Another segregationist organization, the Americans for the Preservation of the White Race, was founded in May 1963 by nine residents of Natchez.

-The Cottonmouth Moccasin Gang was founded by Claude Fuller and Natchez Klansmen Ernest Avants and James Lloyd Jones.
-In June 1966, they murdered Natchez resident Ben Chester White, reportedly as part of a plot to draw Dr. Martin Luther King Jr. to Natchez in order to assassinate him.
+Claude Fuller and Natchez Klansmen Ernest Avants and James Lloyd Jones helped organize the white supremacist terrorist group known as the Cottonmouth Moccasin Gang.
+In June 1966, they abducted and murdered Natchez resident Ben Chester White, reportedly as part of a plot to draw Dr. Martin Luther King Jr. to Natchez to assassinate him.
 The three Klansmen were arrested and charged by the state with the murder.
-In each case, despite overwhelming evidence and, in Jones' case, a confession, either the charges were dismissed or the defendants were acquitted by all-white juries.
-Blacks had been excluded from juries for decades as they had been disenfranchised since 1890 by a new state constitution and unable to vote.
-By 1966 the Voting Rights Act had been passed, but courts used other means to exclude them from juries; while many blacks were still registering to vote.
+In each case, despite overwhelming evidence and, in Jones' case, a confession, either the charges were dismissed, or the defendants were acquitted by segregated all-white juries.
+Black citizens had been systematically excluded from juries for decades as they had been disenfranchised under Mississippi's 1890 constitution and related Jim Crow laws.
+By 1966, the Voting Rights Act had been passed, but local courts and prosecutors continued using discriminatory practices to keep many Black citizens off juries.